 Currently, there are over 110,000 articles and most of them are user-submitted.

 This crowdsourcing method is helpful for both the blog owner and the readers.

 The owner doesn’t have to worry about running out of article ideas and the readers have a great medium to voice their thoughts and get feedback.

 If you want to allow user-submitted blog posts, we recommend setting up clear guidelines that your contributors can follow.

-Be sure to only feature articles that match your brand and your values to keep things consistent.
+Follow blog examples like this one and be sure to only feature articles that match your brand and your values to keep things consistent.

 Best ideas to borrow: feature user-generated content.

 Create Cultivate is an online blog example for female professionals and businesswomen.
 It offers tips and tricks on how to advance your career, start your own business, and improve your skills.